The Ratio1 Smart Contracts Ecosystem

 Claiming Rewards:

 If it is the genesis token, the minted R1 tokens go directly to the set of company wallets (rather than the license holder).
+Otherwise, the amount of rewards will be determined with a sigmoid vesting formula and sent to the owner of the license.

 The full story